kubernetes/website/content/en/docs/concepts/storage/volumes.md

 {{< feature-state for_k8s_version="v1.14" state="alpha" >}}

-The CSI Migration feature, when enabled, directs all operations against existing in-tree plugins to corresponding CSI plugins, if installed.
+The CSI Migration feature, when enabled, directs operations against existing in-tree plugins to corresponding CSI plugins (which are expected to be installed and configured).
 The feature implements the necessary translation logic and shims to re-route the operations in a seamless fashion.
 As a result, operators do not have to make any configuration changes to existing Storage Classes, PVs or PVCs (referring to in-tree plugins) when transitioning to a CSI driver that supersedes an in-tree plugin.

+In the alpha state, the operations and features that are supported include provisioning/de-provision, attach/detach and mount/unmount of volumes.

 In-tree plugins that support CSI Migration and have a corresponding CSI driver implemented are listed in the "Types of Volumes" section above.